Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Nepal?

 5G is still limited in Nepal and depends on the network the eSIM rides and the plan.
 Both Nepal Telecom and Ncell run nationwide 4G, with 5G at an early stage; most travel eSIM data in Nepal runs on 4G.
-Simscanner does not yet publish a verified per-brand 5G figure for Nepal; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Nepal in the speed section.

 How do I activate an eSIM before arriving in Nepal?